albertan017/LLM4Decompile/README.md

 <img src="https://github.com/albertan017/LLM4Decompile/blob/main/samples/compile-decompile.png" alt="image" width="400" height="auto">
 </p>

-Figure 1 presents the steps involved in our decompilation evaluation.
-First, the source code (denoted as src) is compiled by the GCC compiler with specific parameters, such as optimization levels, to produce the executable binary.
-This binary is then disassembled into assembly language (asm) using the objdump tool.
-The assembly instructions are subsequently decompiled to reconstruct the source code in a format that's readable to humans (noted as src').
-To assess the quality of the decompiled code (src'), it is tested for its functionality through test assertions (re-executability).
+The figure presents the steps involved in our decompilation evaluation.
+First, the source code (denoted as SRC) is compiled by the GCC compiler with specific parameters, such as optimization levels, to produce the executable binary.
+This binary is then disassembled into assembly language (ASM) using the objdump tool.
+The assembly instructions are subsequently decompiled by the LLM4Decompile models to reconstruct the source code in a format that's readable to humans (noted as SRC').
+To assess the quality of the decompiled code (SRC'), it is tested for its functionality through test assertions (re-executability).

 ### Results